The conflict ground on.

 The most famous case was that of Dessie Ellis, who went on hunger strike in October 1990 in protest against the threat of extradition from the Republic to the North.
 This mural was on the Whiterock Road, Belfast.

-The mural above shows the principal agents of the 1916 rebellion.
 Republican dead from many eras, especially 1798, 1916, and 1981, are portrayed in murals.
 Portraits – as opposed to names (M00559) – of specific deceased loyalists perhaps begin with the Brian Robinson mural below.
 Robinson was summarily shot by the after killing a Catholic civilian, Paddy McKenna, on the Crumlin Road.
+Because he is dead, Robinson is portrayed without hood; the mourning volunteer, however, retains his.
 (Disraeli Street, Belfast)

 Other loyalists portrayed in murals would later include Trevor King 1994; John McMichael 1995 named only; Stevie McCrea ~1997; Billy Wright 2000, Bucky McCullough ~2000; Stevie McKeag 2000; Sam Rockett 2000; Duke Elliott 2001; Robert Dougan 2002; John McMichael 2002; Wadsworth/McIntyre/McGregor/Chapman/Hannah 2002; Cecil McKnight 2003; Denver Smith 2003; Lindsay Mooney 2004; Jackie Coulter ~2005; Craig/Crawford/Seymour/Long 2006; John Hanna ~2008

-Also people like George Seawright (see just below), Robert Bradford named but no portrait 2001, David Ervine.
+(Also people like George Seawright (see just below), Robert Bradford named but not portrayed in 2001, David Ervine.)

 Firebrand politician and lay preacher George Seawright was ostracised by both UUP and DUP and split from the Free Presbyterian Church after incendiary comments about Catholics.
 He was imprisoned for attacking NI Secretary Tom King.
 He was shot by the IPLO in November 1987.